Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 receive() external payable{}
 ```
 &nbsp;
 That is one way of sending the Ether since the &*GearingUp::sendMoneyHere()* is a payable function, but since our contract didn't have Ether, we need to make *Exploit::solveGearingUp()* become a *payable* function by adding the word *payable* there.
-If you wish to give the contract some balance first is also fine, we can modify the contract to receive an Ether upon deployment and send the amount later when calling the *solveGearingUp()*
+If you wish to give the contract some balance first is also fine, we can modify the contract to receive an Ether upon deployment and send the amount later when calling the *solveGearingUp()* &nbsp;
+&nbsp;

 ```solidity
 contract Exploit{